Target level of study

 Physicochemical properties of wood

-Thermal and hygroscopic properties (shrinkage-swelling), consequence on elastic properties.
+Thermal and hygroscopic properties (shrinkage-swelling), impact on elastic properties.

-Relationships between structure, chemistry and physico-mechanical behavior (from the cell wall scale to the macroscopic scale).
+Relationships between structure, chemistry, and physical-mechanical behavior (from the cell wall scale to the macroscopic scale).

-Sensory properties: colours, smells, touch, sound and taste properties.
+Sensory properties: colors, smells, touch, sound, and taste properties.

 Diversity of woods and diversity of uses

-Variability within a species and diversity between species (temperate, Mediterranean, tropical) of physico-mechanical properties.
+Variability within a species and diversity between species (temperate, Mediterranean, tropical) in terms of physical and mechanical properties.

-Woods at the interface of several categories of diversity (biological, physico-mechanical, functional, cultural), illustrated by specific uses and through different geocultural areas.
+Woods at the interface of several categories of diversity (biological, physical-mechanical, functional, cultural), illustrated by specific uses and across different geocultural areas.

 ECTS